ducktordanny/cubeshares/NOTES.md

 - Image [Optional]
   - Probably won't include in first phase
 - Likes, comments
+  - If any of this happens we could have in app (or maybe browser based) notifications about it
 - Maybe some sort of repost?
 Do a solve on someone's scramble and reference that
   - In the first phase, this should probably be an optional feature, could be added later on, too
 - Mark a solve as PR, or have this automatically (always marking the best time as PR)?